MohaMAZ/Webscraping/README.md

 # webscraping

-This is a simple webscraping project that targets extracting available medicines in the moroccan market by their names, prefix (starter alphabet of the medicine) and their prices from the website : medicaments.ma
+This is a simple webscraping project that targets extracting available medicines in the moroccan market from the website : medicaments.ma by their names, prefix (starter alphabet of the medicine) and their prices .